jackalkahwati/astroshield2-frontend/README.md

 - **ui/**: User interface components for visualization and interaction
 - **tools/**: Utility scripts and development tools

+## Repository Management

+This repository uses Git LFS (Large File Storage) to efficiently manage large files such as models and binary data.
+For details on working with Git LFS, see [GIT_LFS_GUIDE.md](GIT_LFS_GUIDE.md).

+For information on repository cleanup and restructuring, see [REPOSITORY_CLEANUP.md](REPOSITORY_CLEANUP.md).

 ## Core Architecture

 AstroShield implements a subsystem-based architecture as defined in the SDA specifications.
 The system consists of the following subsystems: